-The air quality analysis consists of evaluating impacts because of construction, transportation conformity for CO, a quantitative MSAT analysis with a GHG analysis.
+The air quality analysis consists of evaluating impacts because of construction, qualitative assessment of CO concentrations for NEPA comparison of alternatives, a quantitative MSAT analysis with a GHG analysis.
 Sections 4.1 through 4.4 summarize the methods and results of the impact analyses.